 - Rewriting your resume.
 We will help you rewrite your resume and tailor it to your new chosen career path.
 We will optimize keywords for application tracking systems.

 - Refreshing your LinkedIn profile.
 We make sure your profile is complete, up to date and helps you stand out.
+We will teach you to utilize LinkedIn as a job lead source.

 - Submitting applications and networking your way into interviews.
 We help you submit, track and follow-up on your applications as well as utilize your network to get your foot in the door.